collectSPACE: Messages

 Registered: Jul 2002

-I got these patches out of a small Texas souvenir store in Houston.
-They are not AB Emblem.
-I did ask about the origin after Jacques emailed me and they could not tell me anything regarding where they came from.
-I definitely did not make them nor did I have them made.
-I can't tell an AB from a Lion Brothers.
-I'm about as dumb as a box of rocks when it comes to telling these things apart.
+I got the above patch out of a small Texas souvenir store in Houston.
+It is not AB Emblem.
+I did ask about the origin and they could not tell me anything regarding where it came from.
 That's all I know...

 spaceman